AbregoDev/countries-rest-angular/README.md

 >
 > *- Miguel de Cervantes*

-App build with Angular 13 and Bootstrap 4.6
+App built with Angular 13 and Bootstrap 4.6

 See it in action on [Netlify](https://shimmering-empanada-ee5c67.netlify.app).